MojosBeans100/CI-MS5-loveplants/README.md

 - To manage the stock quantity of products
 - To view, edit and delete customer orders
 - To encourage users to purchase more products
-- To view and moderate customer ratings and reviews

 ### User Stories
 All user stories are detailed in [this document](USER_STORIES.md), and in the [Issues](https://github.com/MojosBeans100/CI-MS5-loveplants/issues) subfolder in the Github repository for the project.